Am I eligible to apply for a scholarship from the Cuno Foundation?

 - Essay responses

 - Personal interviews to determine each applicant's motivation, character, ability and potential

 How are scholarships distributed?

-If a student is selected to receive a scholarship of any amount, the money awarded is sent directly to the college or university that the student is attending.
+If a student is selected to receive a scholarship of any amount, the money awarded is sent directly to the college, university, or trade/vocation/technical school that the student is attending.

 Awarded scholarships are payable in two installments - spring and fall semesters.
 It is the responsibility of the scholarship recipient to ensure that the college is aware of this installment based payment.